-A.1 Swimming in the upper end of the remit over a distance of 200m, in a proactive and continuous manner, this is to be undertaken in full coasteering kit.
+A.1 Swimming over a distance of 200m, in a proactive and continuous manner, this is to be undertaken in full coasteering kit.

 Training could include a variety of ways to do this so that the swimmer can swim the distance, whilst taking safety equipment with them.
+The aim of training is to explore the level of fitness required by a coasteering guide.